-A resident individual is treated as RNOR in India if he/she satisfies any one of the following conditions:
+A resident individual is treated as RNOR if he/she satisfies any one of the following conditions:

-- He/she has been NR of India in nine out of 10 tax years preceding the tax year for which residential status is being determined.
+- He/she has been an NR in nine out of ten tax years preceding the tax year for which residential status is being determined.

-A resident individual not satisfying both of the above conditions [(i) and (ii)] is treated as ROR.
+A resident individual not satisfying both of the above conditions is treated as ROR.

-If an expatriate stays in India for say 300 days for each of the three tax years, then he or she will not qualify as RNOR in the fourth year because of the following reasons:
+If an expatriate stays in India for 300 days for each of three tax years, then he/she will not qualify as RNOR in the fourth year because of the following reasons:

-- He or she is not a NR in nine out of 10 tax years; and
+- He/she is not an NR in nine out of ten tax years.

-- His or her physical presence in India exceeds 729 days in the preceding seven tax years.
+- His/her physical presence in India exceeds 729 days in the preceding seven tax years.